-This fall, there have been numerous occurrences of standing trains blocking intersections and crossings.
-In the event that a train is stalled on the tracks, pedestrians should consider using the Main Street or School Street underpasses, or utilizing the services of Connect Transit.
+In the event that a standing train is stalled on the tracks and blocking intersections or crossings, pedestrians should consider using the Main Street or School Street underpasses, or utilizing the services of Connect Transit.
 Please adhere to the following railroad safety tips at all times.

 • Cross tracks ONLY at designated pedestrian or roadway crossings.
 Look both ways before crossing, and always observe warning signals.